Homepage / Popular Bullion Refiners: Johnson Matthey

 Notice

-Johnson Matthey's refinery produced two types of bullion bars: Cast or Poured and Minted Bars.
+Johnson Matthey's refinery produced two bullion bars:

-Cast Bullion Bars - are produced by pouring molten precious metal directly into a mold.
+Cast Bullion Bars are produced by pouring molten precious metal directly into a mold.
 Markings are usually stamped on the bar using a hammer or a press.
-In addition, company markings on cast bars will look depressed or "sunken," into the bar. |
+In addition, company markings on cast bars will look depressed or "sunken" into the bar. |

-Minted Bullion Bars - are cut from a cast bar that has been rolled to a uniform thickness.
-The cutting is done with a die to create blanks that have a specified dimension and weight.
+Minted Bullion Bars are cut from a cast bar that has been rolled to a uniform thickness.
+The cutting is done with a die to create blanks with a specified dimension and weight.
 All the surfaces are smooth and even.
 Markings are usually stamped on the bar using a minting press.
-Company markings on minted bars will be "raised" due to this process.
-(Minted bullion photo provided courtesy of Heraeus) |
+Company markings on minted bars will be "raised" due to this process. |

 There is little uniformity among these numbers, except that bars produced in the same batch share the same series of serial numbers.